GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Page zoom might need to be adjusted to keep controls uncluttered
   - There is a full-screen switching button which can also help or just use your browser shortcut keys
   - 640 x 480 screen resoultion should also work but might present a limited workspace and visibility
+  - Workaround for any low resolution is to use stripped down and mobile friendly viewers instead
 - Different [three.js](https://github.com/mrdoob/three.js) revisions are used throughout and with lots of customized code:
   - Most viewers page title should show what three.js revision is used
 - Error handling narrows down to showing the `ERROR!` message so check the console output for details